-The Simple Product Review Template That SELLS in 2021
+The Best Product Review Template to Follow in 2023

 At Affilimate, our platform automatically tracks which elements on your site result in conversions across a ton of different affiliate networks and merchants.

 This means, this product review template is based on real-world data about which visuals, CTAs, and copywriting techniques lead to better conversions across products and niches.

 And we're here to share those insights with you today!

 You can apply these techniques whether you're an editorial reviewer, affiliate marketer, or even just writing a sales page for your own product.

 Stick around for real-world product review examples from affiliate sites and top publishers, specific screenshots, and tools you need to apply these exact techniques for yourself.

 By the end, you'll be able to improve the conversion rate of your product reviews and test your changes in a systematic way.

 What to include in a product review template